starlitriver/starlitriver.github.io/content/mathematics/how to evaluate trig functions for common angles.md

 | $\cos(\theta)$ | 1   | $\dfrac{\sqrt{3}}{2}$ | $\dfrac{\sqrt{2}}{2}$ | $\dfrac{1}{2}$        | 0                |
 | $\tan(\theta)$ | 0   | $\dfrac{1}{\sqrt{3}}$ | 1                     | $\sqrt{3}$            | undefined        |

-even if you forget, you can easily create this table anytime you wish
+But if you forget, you can easily create this table anytime you wish, just use these steps.

-we know which angle value make sine and cosine zero, and make the table like this

 | $\theta$       | $0$ | $\dfrac{\pi}{6}$ | $\dfrac{\pi}{4}$ | $\dfrac{\pi}{3}$ | $\dfrac{\pi}{2}$ |
 | -------------- | --- | ---------------- | ---------------- | ---------------- | ---------------- |